pandas-dev/pandas/web/pandas/community/ecosystem.md

 ### [pandas-stubs](https://github.com/VirtusLab/pandas-stubs)

 pandas by itself doesn't expose any type information to the user.
-This means that in pandas-dependant projects the type checkers like Mypy won't perform like expected and will treat all pandas objects as they were of type ``Any``.
+This means that in pandas-dependent projects the type checkers like mypy won't perform like expected and will treat all pandas objects as they were of type ``Any``.
 Learn more by reading through these issues [14468](https://github.com/pandas-dev/pandas/issues/14468), [26766](https://github.com/pandas-dev/pandas/issues/26766), [28142](https://github.com/pandas-dev/pandas/issues/28142).

-pandas-stubs are meant to alleviate this issue by providing rudimentary type coverage of pandas API.
+pandas-stubs are meant to alleviate this issue by providing basic type coverage of pandas API.
 After installing it using `pip` or `conda`, the `.pyi` files will be placed alongside the pandas `.py` files and be available for the type checker.